powareverb/stationeers-dedserver-docker/README.md

 In particular - the server currently requires 16GM RAM

+NOTE: This is a work in progress, currently running but haven't confirmed getting networking / clients connected

 ## What is Stationeers?
 A brutal exploration and survival game in space, set on a procedurally-generated planet or moon of your choice.
 Don't forget your duct tape.